Potty training your Husky puppy is a crucial phase of housebreaking and understandably, owners have many questions on the topic.

 Find a place in your garden you are happy to sacrifice.
+And I mean sacrifice!
 This spot should be relatively small and away from the main areas of interest in your garden.
 This spot is for doing their doggy business only.

 It’s helpful if this area is quiet, and away from other distractions.
 Puppies can be fairly sensitive so it’s your job to make this spot as ideal as it can be.